Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Data, Model and Estimation Method

-where $\cc F_{t-}\, =\, \sigma\{\bs N_s:\, s\, <\, t\}$.
-The function $\nu_m: \bb R_+ \to \bb R_+$ determines the background arrival rate for type-$m$ events.
-The \emph{excitation kernel} functions $h_{m, j}(\cdot)$, $m,j\in\cc M$, are probability density functions having support $\bb R_+$, which control the shape of the excitation effect of type-$j$ events on type-$m$ event intensity.
+where $\cc F_{t-} = \sigma\{\bs N_s: s < t\}$.
+The function $\nu_m: \bb R_+ \to \bb R_+$, $m\in\cc M$, determines the background arrival rate for type-$m$ events.
+The \emph{excitation kernel} functions $h_{m, j}: \bb R_+ \to \bb R_+$, $m,j\in\cc M$, are probability density functions, which control the shape of the excitation effect of type-$j$ events on type-$m$ events' intensity.
 They are also referred to as the \textit{offspring density functions} due to the cluster Poisson process interpretation of Hawkes processes \citep{hawkesClusterProcessRepresentation1974}.
-The offspring density function determines the birth time distribution of generation-1 offspring events of type-$m$ due to a type-$j$ event, given at least one such event.
-The \textit{branching ratios} $\eta_{m,j}$, $m,\, j\in \cc M$, are positive constants that represent the respective expected numbers of generation-1 offspring events of type-$m$ due to a type-$j$ event.
-Together, $\eta_{m,j}h_{m, j}(\cdot)$ is called the \emph{excitation function}, henceforth written as $g_{m, j}(\cdot)$.
-Let $\eta=(\eta_{mj})_{m,j\in\cc M}$ be the matrix of branching ratios.
-To ensure the stability of the model, it is assumed that $\rho(\eta) \, < \, 1$, with $\rho(A)$ denoting the spectral radius, or the maximum absolute value of the eigenvalues, of the matrix $A$.
-With this stability condition, in the case where all background rate functions $\nu_m(\cdot)$ satisfy $\nu_m(t)\, =\, \nu_m \in \bb R_+$, the mean arrival rates of events of different types approach finite values given by
+The offspring density function $h_{m,j}$ determines the birth time distribution of generation-1 offspring events of type-$m$ due to a type-$j$ event, given at least one such event.
+The \textit{branching ratios} $\eta_{m,j}$, $m, j\in \cc M$, are positive constants that represent the respective expected numbers of generation-1 offspring events of type-$m$ due to a type-$j$ event.
+Together, $\eta_{m,j}h_{m, j}(\cdot)$ is called the \emph{excitation function}, henceforth written as $\psi_{m, j}(\cdot)$.
+Let $\eta=(\eta_{m,j})_{m,j\in\cc M}$ be the matrix of branching ratios.
+To ensure the stability of the model, it is assumed that $\rho(\eta) < 1$, with $\rho(X)$ denoting the spectral radius of the matrix $X$.
+With this stability condition, in the case where all background rate functions $\nu_m(\cdot)$ satisfy $\nu_m(t) \equiv\nu_m \in \bb R_+$, the mean arrival rates of events of different types approach finite values given by